-\paragraph{Case 6: OTtoCc door.} This door can simulate a directed open-optional normal self-closing door (\figref{fig:dir-door-case-6}).
-If the agent enters from port $O$, they are forced to close door 3.
-If the agent then traverses door 2, they are forced to open door 3 and return to port $O$, accomplishing nothing.
+This open--close door can simulate a directed open-buttoned self-closing door, as shown in \figref{fig:dir-door-case-6}.
+If the agent enters from $O$, they are forced to close door 3.
+If the agent then traverses door 2, they are forced to open door 3 and return to $O$, accomplishing nothing.
 So the agent has no other option but to close door 1.
 If the agent tries to open door 2, they get stuck, so they instead open door 1.
-Continuing the loop involving door 1 does nothing, so the agent then traverses door 2, opens door 3, and returns to port $O$.
+Continuing the loop involving door 1 does nothing, so the agent then traverses door 2, opens door 3, and returns to $O$.
 Now door 1 is open.
-If the agent enters from port $T_0$, then they are forced to close door 2, traverse door 1, and close door 1.
-Reopening door 1 puts the agent back into the situation of being forced to close door 1, so the agent instead opens door 2 and traverses door 3 to port $T_1$.
-The agent could not have taken this path initially since door 1 was closed, and they cannot take it again without visiting port $O$ because they closed door 1.
+If the agent enters from $A$, then they are forced to close door 2, traverse door 1, and close door 1.
+Reopening door 1 puts the agent back into the situation of being forced to close door 1, so the agent instead opens door 2 and traverses door 3 to $B$.
+The agent could not have taken this path initially since door 1 was closed, and they cannot take it again without visiting $O$ because they closed door 1.